 No matter what the cause, removing impacted wisdom teeth as soon as possible is critical to maintaining a healthy mouth.
 If you do not remove impacted wisdom teeth early, they are susceptible to the accumulation of germs and bacteria and the development of cysts, tumors, and infections in both the gums and jaw bone.
-If you need wisdom teeth removal in East Texas, the staff and oral surgeons at Southern Surgical Arts in Tyler, TX, is the premier surgical team for you.
+If you need wisdom teeth removal in East Texas, the staff and oral surgeons at Southern Surgical Arts in Tyler, TX, and Palestine, TX, is the premier surgical team for you.

 Wisdom Teeth Complications